 After receiving a claim number, make an appointment with your insurance adjuster.

-- It is often a good idea to offer to share your documentation of the damage with your adjuster.
+- It is a good idea to share your documentation of the damage with your adjuster.

 - If possible, ask your roofing contractor to meet with your insurance adjuster to compare their findings of the damage.